 Work within class is pitched at an appropriate level so that all children are able to access activities and tasks according to their specific needs.
-Typically this might mean that in a lesson there are two or three different levels of work set for the class, however on occasions this can be individually differentiated and bespoke to a childs needs.
-Differentiation can also take the form of adult support or additional resources to scaffold learning.
+Typically, this might mean that children receives different levels of support or additional time to complete a task.
+However, where appropriate, on occasions, tasks can be individually differentiated to meet the bespoke needs of a child.
+Differentiation can also take the form of additional resources to scaffold learning.
 In this way, the curriculum is personalised to meet individual needs.